 To fancy with a motive, to contemplate with consideration, to be happy sweetly, to suffer nobly—and then to empty the cup so that tomorrow may fill it again.

-The following four lines conform the same narrative pattern as the previous.
+The following four lines conform to the same narrative pattern as the previous.
 They are also made up of (im)possible ways to move through the world.
 These patterns would be more organized than how the speaker lives.
 As one reads through these long lines it is important to remember the speaker sees himself as being the opposite of everything listed.
 It is not entirely clear how much he truly admires this way of life though.
-He might at times see order as something desirable, especially if one is lost But it is hard to imagine true joy coming from a life this organized.
+He might at times see order as something desirable, especially if one is lost But it is hard to imagine true joy coming from life this organized.

 As the speaker states in the first line, even love is felt in an “established order.”
 This type of person would worship God perfectly and only ever live as their best self.
 Even when sins were committed they would be done so “artfully.”
-Another requirement to maintaining this kind of life is forgetting the past.
+Another requirement of maintaining this kind of life is forgetting the past.
 Any choices, or mistakes, would be left behind as if “memory were dead.”
 There would be nothing to plague one beyond the present moment.
 This is reiterated in the next line when the speaker states that one’s cup would be filled and then emptied at the end of each day.

 All these things, O God, are conceived with forethought, born with determination, nursed with exactness, governed by rules, directed by reason, and then slain and buried after a prescribed method.
 And even their silent graves that lie within the human soul are marked and numbered.